 The traditional use of prominence is to use it as a way to determine which peaks

-belong on a threshold list.
+belong on a elevation list.
 If, for example, you wanted to see a list of the

 peaks above 14,000 feet in Colorado, you could in theory count every large